codingseb/Localization/README.md

     <TextBlock Text="{MultiTr TextId1, TextId2, StringFormat='{0}, {1}.'}" />
 ```

-*Remark : By default the translation made in the XAML are automatically updated when current language changed*
+*Remark : By default the translation made in the XAML are automatically updated when current language changed.*
+*In templates (`DataTemplate`, `ControlTemplate`) Bindings with TrConverters do not update when language change.
+Prefer to use `Tr` Markup with bindings in templates*

 __To Change the current language from the xaml__